MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/security-and-compliance/benefits-of-multi-factor-authentication.md

 ### Security defaults

 Security defaults is a new feature for Microsoft 365 and Office 365 paid or trial subscriptions created after October 21, 2019.
-These subscriptions have security defaults turned on, which requires all of your users to use MFA with the Microsoft Authenticator app.
+These subscriptions have security defaults turned on, which ***requires all of your users to use MFA with the Microsoft Authenticator app***.

 Users have 14 days to register for MFA with the Microsoft Authenticator app from their smart phones, which begins from the first time they sign in after security defaults has been enabled.
 After 14 days have passed, the user won't be able to sign in until MFA registration is finished.